-- (47) "Secretary" means the corporate officer to whom the board of directors has delegated responsibility under [section 114(3)] to maintain the minutes of the meetings of the board of directors and of the shareholders and for authenticating records of the corporation. - (48) "Share exchange" means a transaction pursuant to [section 163]. - (49) "Shareholder" means a record shareholder. - (50) "Shares" means the units into which the proprietary interests in a domestic or foreign corporation are divided. - (51) "Sign" or "signature" means, with present intent to authenticate or adopt a document: - (a) to execute or adopt a tangible symbol to a document, including any manual, facsimile, or conformed signature; or - (b) to attach to or logically associate with an electronic transmission an electronic sound, symbol, or process, including an electronic signature in an electronic transmission. - (52) "State", when referring to a part of the United States, includes a state, commonwealth, or territory or insular possession of the United States and their agencies and governmental subdivisions. - (53) "Subscriber" means a person who subscribes for shares in a corporation, whether before or after incorporation. - (54) "Type of entity" means a generic form of entity: - (a) recognized at common law; or - (b) formed under an organic law, regardless of whether some entities formed under that law are subject to provisions of that law that create different categories of the form of entity. - (55) (a) "Unincorporated entity" means an organization or artificial legal person that either has a separate legal existence or has the power to acquire an estate in real property in its own name and that is not any of the following: - (i) a domestic or foreign business or nonprofit corporation; - (ii) a series of a limited liability company or of another type of entity; - (iii) an estate; - (iv) a trust; or - (v) a state, the United States, or a foreign government. - (b) The term includes a general partnership, limited liability partnership, limited liability company, limited partnership, limited liability limited partnership, business trust, joint stock association, and unincorporated nonprofit association.
+- 2 (b) to attach to or logically associate with an electronic transmission an electronic sound, symbol, or process, including an electronic signature in an electronic transmission. - (52) "State", when referring to a part of the United States, includes a state, commonwealth, or territory or insular possession of the United States and their agencies and governmental subdivisions. - (53) "Subscriber" means a person who subscribes for shares in a corporation, whether before or after incorporation. - 8 (54) "Type of entity" means a generic form of entity: - 9 (a) recognized at common law; or - (b) formed under an organic law, regardless of whether some entities formed under that law are subject to provisions of that law that create different categories of the form of entity. - (55) (a) "Unincorporated entity" means an organization or artificial legal person that either has a separate legal existence or has the power to acquire an estate in real property in its own name and that is not any of the following: - 15 (i) a domestic or foreign business or nonprofit corporation; - 16 (ii) a series of a limited liability company or of another type of entity; - 17 (iii) an estate; - 18 (iv) a trust; or - 19 (v) a state, the United States, or a foreign government. - (b) The term includes a general partnership, limited liability partnership, limited liability company, limited partnership, limited liability limited partnership, business trust, joint stock association, and unincorporated nonprofit association. - (56) "United States" includes a district, authority, bureau, commission, department, and any other agency of the United States. - (57) "Unrestricted voting trust beneficial owner" means, with respect to any shareholder rights, a voting trust beneficial owner whose entitlement to exercise the shareholder right in question is not inconsistent with the voting trust agreement. - (58) "Voting group" means all shares of one or more classes or series that under the articles of incorporation or [sections 1 through 221] are entitled to vote and be counted together collectively on a matter at a meeting of shareholders.
+All shares entitled by the articles of incorporation or [sections 1 through 221] to vote

-- (56) "United States" includes a district, authority, bureau, commission, department, and any other agency of the United States. - (57) "Unrestricted voting trust beneficial owner" means, with respect to any shareholder rights, a voting trust beneficial owner whose entitlement to exercise the shareholder right in question is not inconsistent with the voting trust agreement. - (58) "Voting group" means all shares of one or more classes or series that under the articles of incorporation or [sections 1 through 221] are entitled to vote and be counted together collectively on a matter at a meeting of shareholders.
-All shares entitled by the articles of incorporation or [sections 1 through 221] to vote generally on the matter are for that purpose a single voting group. - (59) "Voting power" means the current power to vote in the election of directors. - (60) "Voting trust beneficial owner" means an owner of a beneficial interest in shares of the corporation held in a voting trust established pursuant to [section 80(1)]. - (61) "Writing" or "written" means any information in the form of a document.
+- 1 generally on the matter are for that purpose a single voting group. - 2 (59) "Voting power" means the current power to vote in the election of directors. - (60) "Voting trust beneficial owner" means an owner of a beneficial interest in shares of the corporation held in a voting trust established pursuant to [section 80(1)].

+(61) "Writing" or "written" means any information in the form of a document.